-- The program provider must demonstrate fiscal responsibility and comply with applicable regulations (e.g., it undergoes formal audits and has been issued a certificate of good standing). - The program's mission or purpose must align with tourism and the training of its workforce. - The program provider has been recognized by a responsible jurisdictional, provincial or national authority. - The program must abide by a clear code of ethics.
+• The program provider must demonstrate fiscal responsibility and comply with applicable regulations (e.g., it undergoes formal audits and has been issued a certificate of good standing).
+Note: Due to existing provincial or territorial oversight, public post-secondary institutions meet this criterion and will not see this question on the online application.

+• The program's mission or purpose must align with tourism and the training of its workforce.